-Jaisalmer is also known for Havelis: a traditional home town inhabited by several families which holds wall compounds, two courtyards and fountains.
-The Mughal aristocracy built them in the 17th and 18th century.
-Nowadays some of them were turned into hotels and some of them into tourist attractions.
-You will find Havelis everywhere in the city: beautiful from outside, but a visit inside should definitely be on your top things to do in Jaisalmer.
+Jaisalmer is also known for Havelis: a traditional hometown holding wall compounds, two courtyards, and fountains and inhabited by several families.
+The Mughal aristocracy built them in the 17th and 18th centuries.
+Nowadays, some of them were turned into hotels and some of them into tourist attractions.
+You will find Havelis everywhere in the city: beautiful from the outside, but a visit inside is definitely one of the 10 things to do in Jaisalmer.
 It gives a glimpse of how the rich people of Jaisalmer lived in those days.
 Always visit the rooftop for scenic views over the city.

-There are many ways to watch the sun going down in Jaisalmer and surroundings:
+There are many ways to watch the sun going down in Jaisalmer and its surroundings:

-- You can easily find a restaurant or a cafe inside the Fort from where you can savour a drink and watch the sunset over the city.
+You can easily find a restaurant or a cafe inside the Fort from where you can savor a drink and watch the sunset over the city.

-- Take a boat on the GADI SAGAR Lake and enjoy a beautiful sunset from a different perspective.
+Take a boat ride at GADI SAGAR Lake and enjoy a beautiful sunset from a different perspective.